delivr-to/MailCollector/README.md

 ## Installation

-On a host with Office 365 (specifically Outlook) installed:

 1. Clone repository
 2. In the project folder run `dotnet restore`, then `dotnet build` (alternatively, open and build the project in Visual Studio).